AdaCore/training_labs_radar/doc/020_declarations.rst

 Questions
 ---------

-* Follow the instruction in the source file
+* Follow the instructions in the source file
 * Locate and click on the "Compile & Run" button in `GNAT Studio`.

 .. image:: img/gnat_studio_run_button.png